Sang-e-Mar Mar: Plot

 Shameem reveals to Aurang about Gulistan's past killing of his sister-in-law Rakhi (Torah's mother) because she wore a sari and danced in the rain, which he felt was inappropriate.
 Bulbul tells Safiullah that it was Goher who met with his new wife Shireen, not knowing it was actually Durkhanay.

 Safiullah asks Aurang to secretly take Gulalai to the city to see a gynecologist.
 Shameem overhears and stops Aurang from taking Gulalai; if Gulistan found out, he would be angry, as he finds the city corrupt.
 Gulalai accuses Shireen of eavesdropping on the conversation and reporting it to Shameem.
 Although Shireen is innocent, Safiullah believes Gulalai and hits Shireen.
 Shameem tells Gulalai that Shireen did not report any conversation and forces Gulalai to apologize to Shiri for blaming her, and Gulalai gives a fake apology to Shireen and promises Shameem that she will not go to the city.
 Aurang witnesses Shireen's abuse, but only supports her on a minimal level.
 Gulalai leaves for her brother's house in another village at Gulistan's request.
 Gulalai and Safiullah have other plans: she is to leave with Aurang for the city from her brother's house.

 Before Aurang leaves for the city, he and Shameem visit Bano.
 Aurang and Palwasha have a romantic conversation between them, and Bano interrupts angrily when Aurang says that he one day is going to marry Palwasha.
 When Bano tells her mother, Shameem is secretly happy but appeases Bano by telling her Aurang is not interested in marrying a village girl.
 Later, when an overjoyed Shameem tells this to Shireen, she is heartbroken but aware there is no future between her and Aurang, since she is his brother's wife.
 Shireen gives Palwasha the peacock feather that Aurang gave to Shiri when they were young, a sign that Shireen understands that Aurang is destined to be Palvasha's and not hers.

-To get his revenge for his brother's death, Safiullah kills Saif-ur-Rehman, goaded on by Torah, who wants to set up the deaths of both Saif-ur-Rehman and Safiullah.
-Torah wants to amass more property, as he believes it belonged to his own father, and hates Gulistan for killing his mother and the family for using him and making snide remarks about his mother and her skin colour, as well as his own.
+To get his revenge for his brother's death, Safiullah kills Saif-ur-Rehman, goaded on by Torah who eventually kills Saifullah, setting up the deaths of both Saif-ur-Rehman and Safiullah.
+Torah's true intentions are revealed as he wants to amass more property, believing it belonged to his own father, and despises Gulistan for killing his mother and the family for using him and making snide remarks about his mother and her skin colour, as well as his own.
 Aurang and Gulalai return to their village from the city, after discovering that she is only anaemic.
 On the way home, Gulalai is hit by a fast-approaching truck and dies.
 As the news of the three deaths is revealed to the respective families, everyone mourns.